-1 Group includes Company functions, Investment Management, Operations and Technology.
+&lt;sup>1 Group includes Company functions, Investment Management, Operations and Technology.

-10. Aggregate quantitative information on compensation, broken down by senior management and members of staff whose actions have a material impact on the risk profile of the institution, indicating the following:
+9. Aggregate quantitative information on compensation, broken down by senior management and all other staff, indicating the following:

-10a.
+9a.
 Amounts of compensation for financial year 2020, split into fixed and variable compensation, and the number of beneficiaries